mrusho/junior-developer-test/README.md

 ### Option B: Share Your Own GitHub Repository

 1. Create a new public repository on your GitHub account.

-2. Copy only the 3 completed problems into this new repository.

 3. Provide a brief explanation on how you solved each problem.